alex-golang/sitebuilder/README.md

   The directory structure inside this dir can be anything you want.
 * **static**: This directory holds static content which shoul be included in the site as-is.
-This includes things like images, stylesheets, javascripts, etc.
+This includes things like images, stylesheets, javascripts, etc. The contents of this directory (including sub directories) is copied over 1:1.
 * **templates**: This directory holds a set of templates, with syntax compatible with Go's `html/template` package.
+These are used to generate the actual site pages.

 ### Usage